U Select: History

 On 18 August 2013, China Resources Enterprise's supermarket chain Vanguard and British supermarket Tesco signed a "memorandum of understanding", intending to set up a joint venture interest group in mainland China, Hong Kong and Macau, operating hypermarkets, supermarkets, convenience stores, liquor stores and cash and carry businesses.
 China Resources and Tesco are holding an 80% and a 20% share respectively.

 In April 2015, China Resources opened the first U Select supermarkets, with the first two stores opening on 18 April 2015 in Prince Edward Road West and Bellagio Mall.

 In June 2015, the third branch opened on Main Street East, Shau Kei Wan.

 On 17 September 2015, the tenth branch (the second outlet in Kowloon) opened at Hip Wo Street in Cheung Wo Court, Kwun Tong.

 As of May 2018, there were 37 stores.

 As of February 2021, there are 67 stores.

 As of July 2021, there are 75 stores.

 Store types

 U Select

-The original branches of U Select have a blue colour scheme and were originally intended to be a value chain, previously only taking cash and not credit/debit cards.
+The original branches of U Select had a blue colour scheme and were originally intended to be a value chain, previously only taking cash and not credit/debit cards.

 U Select Food

-In June 2019, the first U Select Food was opened in South Horizons, with others opening since.
-U Select Food outlets have more foreign products (especially food), less non-food products, and use a black colour scheme.
+In June 2019, the first U Select Food was opened in South Horizons, with others opening later.
+U Select Food outlets had more foreign products (especially food), less non-food products, and used a black colour scheme.

 U Select Mini

 On 22 April 2021, the first U Select Mini opened on King's Road, a converted VanGO convenience store from the same family.
-There are currently two U Select Mini outlets, both located on Hong Kong Island.
+There were only two U Select Mini outlets, both located on Hong Kong Island.